 Who Exactly is Liable?

 As with any personal injury case, you must show that the defendant is negligent.
 In order to do so in these types of cases, you would have to show that the beauty salon had a duty to you and breached that duty.
 For example, a beauty salon has a duty to ensure that you will not be cut by an absent-minded hairstylist’s scissors.
-Beauty salon operators also have a duty to ensure that the products that they use won’t hurt you either.
+Beauty shop operators also have a duty to ensure that the products that they use won’t hurt you either.
 They should at least know how to apply them, but they should also ensure that you aren’t allergic to the harsh chemicals that they use.

 If you have been harmed as a result of beauty salon negligence, you’re entitled to money damages.
 These can include the medical expenses that you may have incurred as a result of a cut or burn, or perhaps even mental anguish or emotional injury.
 If the salon wasn’t properly licensed that only makes your claim stronger.